kbase/kb_sdk/doc/installation.md

 #### 2. Java JDK 7+
 http://www.oracle.com/technetwork/java/javase/downloads/index.html

-After downloading and installing the JDK, set your `JAVA_HOME` enviornment variable to point to your JDK installation.
+After downloading and installing the JDK, set your `JAVA_HOME` environment variable to point to your JDK installation.
 If you're not sure where that is, on a Mac the command `/usr/libexec/java_home` should tell you and on Linux `readlink -f $(which javac)` will provide the installed location of the javac, which you can use to find the base directory of the installation.
 On a Mac you can set the variable like so:

     # for tcsh/csh
     setenv JAVA_HOME `/usr/libexec/java_home`